 - All the individual tests show an improvement

-For some readers, these figures may not seem very impressive, but the important thing to me is not the raw numbers.
+For some readers, these figures may not seem very impressive, but the critical thing to me is not the raw numbers.
 Remember that an optometrists test considers the function of the structures of the eye and optic nerve.
-Whilst this is useful as an indicator of eye health and physical function, it does not give the full picture of useful vision, especially where brain damage like cerebral palsy is involved.
+While this is useful as an indicator of eye health and physical function, it does not give the full picture of useful vision, especially where brain damage like cerebral palsy is involved.

 This meant that my eyesight, which was never good, would become, suddenly, and without warning, dramatically worse.
-Sometimes, the deteriorations would last for a few minutes, a few hours or even a number of days.
+Sometimes, the deteriorations would last for a few minutes, a few hours or even some days.
 The changes were never predictable and seemed to follow no discernible pattern.
 Throughout the time, since My Serrapeptase Adventure began (January 2006), and in which my eyesight has improved, these fluctuations have not happened.
-For me, it is the stability and reliability of my eyesight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.
+For me, it is the stability and reliability of my sight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.

-My Serrapeptase Adventure continues to amaze me and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.
-The adventure goes on and I am sure I will have to continue to make a great deal of effort to make the most of it.
+My Serrapeptase Adventure continues to amaze me, and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.
+The adventure goes on, and I am sure I will have to continue to make a great deal of effort to make the most of it.
 It is an effort, which I am looking forward to, with challenges and surprises ahead.

 As always, I would like to thank the many people who continue to enable, inspire and share my adventure with me.